pingcap/tidb-docker-compose/README.md

 $ helm template compose > generated-docker-compose.yaml
 $ docker-compose -f generated-docker-compose.yaml pull # Get the latest Docker images
 $ docker-compose -f generated-docker-compose.yaml up -d

+# If you want to Bring up TiDB cluster with Binlog support
+$ vi compose/values.yaml # set tidb.enableBinlog to true
+$ helm template compose > generated-docker-compose-binlog.yaml
+$ docker-compose -f generated-docker-compose-binlog.yaml up -d  # or you can use 'docker-compose-binlog.yml' file directly

+# Note: If the value of drainer.destDBType is "kafka" and
+# you want to consume the kafka messages outside the docker containers,
+# please update the kafka.advertisedHostName with your docker host IP in compose/values.yaml and
+# regenerate the 'generated-docker-compose-binlog.yaml' file
 ```

 You can build docker image yourself for development test.

 * Build from binary

-  For pd, tikv and tidb, comment their `image` and `buildPath` fields out.
-And then copy their binary files to pd/bin/pd-server, tikv/bin/tikv-server and tidb/bin/tidb-server.
+  For pd, tikv, tidb, pump and drainer comment their `image` and `buildPath` fields out.
+And then copy their binary files to pd/bin/pd-server, tikv/bin/tikv-server, tidb/bin/tidb-server, tidb-binlog/bin/pump and tidb-binlog/bin/drainer.

   These binary files can be built locally or downloaded from https://download.pingcap.org/tidb-latest-linux-amd64.tar.gz